List of HNK Hajduk Split players: References

 N.B.: In the cases where different sources were contradicting each other, the data from the official site were used, if available.
-That data covers the all senior club appearances and goals, not only the competitive ones.
+That data covers all senior club appearances and goals, not only the competitive ones.
 The season's data from the official site includes only the domestic ligue and cup as well as the international cups games, so it has been used only as a reference for the period when a player had been playing.